Flink Connector

 Conditional update

-This example updates a row only when the incoming score value is greater than or equal to the current value in the table.
+This example shows how to perform conditional updates based on the value of the score column.
+A row is updated only if the score value in the incoming data is greater than or equal to the current value in the StarRocks table.

 CREATE TABLE `score_board` (